mahlberg-lab/clic/README.rst

 As of 2018, this process takes just under 3 hours.

 At this point CLiC should be ready for use.
-For more detail on various topics, see the `doc directory <doc/>`__.
+For more detail on various topics, see the `docs directory <docs/>`__.

 Acknowledgements
 ----------------